osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 Previous versions of Gazebo utilized controllers.
 These behaved in much the same way as plugins, but were statically compiled into Gazebo.
 Plugins are more flexible, and allow users to pick and choose what functionality to include in their simulations.

 You should use a plugin when:
- * you want to programmaticaly alter a simulation
+ * you want to programmatically alter a simulation
   * Ex: move models, respond to events, insert new models given a set of preconditions
- * you want a fast interface to gazebo, without the overhead of the transport layer
+ * you want a fast interface to Gazebo, without the overhead of the transport layer
-  * Eg: No serialization and deserialization of messages.
+  * Eg: no serialization and deserialization of messages
  * you have some code that could benefit others and want to share it

 ### Plugin Types